ristabaral/misty-models/README.md

 - ✅ **Model Evaluation**
   - **EMRO**:  Evaluated using accuracy and confusion matrix on test data.

-  - **GRED**: Assessed based on the novelty of generated behaviors and their emotional accuracy (e.g., via EMRO predictions ).
+  - **GRED**: Assessed based on the novelty of generated behaviors and their emotional accuracy (via EMRO predictions).

 ## 🔗 Hugging Face Model Cards
 You can explore and use  the finalized models here: